journeyman-cc/smeagol/README.md

     field: flights
     aggregate: sum
 ```

+Data files can be uploaded in the same way as images, by using the **upload a file** link.

 Note that this visualisation will not be rendered in the GitHub wiki, as it doesn't have Smeagol's data visualisation magic.
 This is what it should look like: